What are Commitments?

 - Commitments are new or existing concrete pledges that support the implementation of SDG 14 target(s);

-- They are expected to be specific in nature, quantified where possible, focused on delivering one or more target(s) under SDG 14 (see our FAQs).
+- They should be specific, quantified where possible, focused on delivering one or more target(s) under SDG 14 (see FAQs);

 Countries and stakeholder groups may register their Commitments at any point.
-However, they are encouraged to register here in advance to the Ocean Conference to ensure they are included in the proceedings of the Conference.
+Those approved by 9 June 2017 were included in the proceedings of The Ocean Conference, however, the commitments registry remains open indefinitely for submissions.
 See the FAQs >

 Who can commit to conserve and promote the sustainable use of the ocean, seas and marine resources?

 Any entity that is committed to taking action on sustainable ocean use and conservation at any level (e.g. governments at national, provincial, local; NGOs; community-based organizations; academia; the private sector; and UN agencies) is encouraged to develop voluntary commitments or to register their existing commitments (made after September 2015).

 How can a government or organization host an Ocean National Consultation?

 Any country can host a national consultation.
 Ideally this should be anchored with government ongoing efforts and involve multiple organizations and stakeholders.